Tkuo42/Fundus_View_Classifier/README.md

 # How to use

 Requirements
-1. Have a csv file with a column "key" that has the names of the images
+1. Have a csv file with a column "key" that has the names of the images, place this file in data/csv
 2. Place images in folder 'data/samples'
 3. Edit the csv file name in 'test.py'